 The KID is the largest publicly available all-payer pediatric inpatient care database in the United States, yielding national estimates of hospital inpatient stays by children.
 The KID is a sample of pediatric discharges from all community, non-rehabilitation hospitals in States participating in HCUP.
 The target universe includes pediatric discharges from community, non-rehabilitation hospitals in the United States.
 Pediatric discharges are defined as all discharges where the patient was age 20 or less at admission.
-See Table 1 in Appendix I for a list of the statewide data organizations participating in the KID.
-The number of sample hospitals and discharges by State and year are available in Table 2 in Appendix I.
+See Table 1 in <a href="Appendix I for a list of the statewide data organizations participating in the KID.
+The number of sample hospitals and discharges by State and year are available in Table 2 in <a href="Appendix I.

 Inpatient stay records in the KID include clinical and resource use information typically available from discharge abstracts created by hospitals for billing.
-The KID contains charge information on all patients, regardless of payer, including persons covered by private insurance, Medicaid, Medicare, and the uninsured.
+The KID contains charge information on all patients, regardless of the expected payer for the hospital stay.
 The KID's large sample size enables analyses of rare conditions, such as congenital anomalies and uncommon treatments, such as cardiac surgery.
 It can be used to study a wide range of topics including the economic burden of pediatric conditions, access to services, quality of care and patient safety, and the impact of health policy changes.
 Discharge weights are provided for calculating national estimates.

-Key features of the most recent KID database year (2019) include:
+Key features of the most recent KID database year (2022) include:

-- A sample of 10 percent of normal newborns and 80 percent of other pediatric discharges (age 20 or less at admission) from 4,000 U.S. community hospitals (defined as shortterm, non-Federal, general and specialty hospitals, excluding hospital units of other institutions), excluding rehabilitation hospitals - A large sample size, which enables analyses of rare conditions (e.g. congenital) anomalies) as well as, uncommon treatments (e.g. cardiac surgery) - > Pediatric discharges of all payers, including children covered by Medicaid, or private insurance, as well as those who are uninsured
+- A sample of 10 percent of normal newborns and 80 percent of other pediatric discharges (age 20 or less at admission) from all U.S. community hospitals (defined as short-term, non-Federal, general and specialty hospitals, excluding hospital units of other institutions), excluding rehabilitation hospitals, in States participating in HCUP - A large sample size, which enables analyses of rare conditions (e.g. congenital anomalies) as well as, uncommon treatments (e.g. cardiac surgery) - > Pediatric discharges for all types of expected payers, including Medicaid, private insurance, as well as self-pay and no charge